NFDI4Microbiota/MetadataStandards/README.md

 > #### MS2.1.1 Definition of data standards for the different types of raw data established
 > #### MS2.1.2 Definition of data standards for the technical metadata established

-## To address metadata quality standards in microbial science, two metadata categories are being considered:
+### To address metadata quality standards in microbial science, two metadata categories are being considered:
 - Technical
 - Biological/Environmental

-#### Figure 1 outlines the aspects of both technical and biological/environmental (Bio/Env) that were taken into account when determining metadata parameters that would be applicable across various datasets and microbiomes.
+Figure 1 outlines the aspects of both technical and biological/environmental (Bio/Env) that were taken into account when determining metadata parameters that would be applicable across various datasets and microbiomes.

 ![Overview](https://github.com/mdsufz/NFDI4Microbiota-Metadata/blob/main/images/Overview31May2022.JPG)
 #### Figure 1.
 Flow chart of Technical and Biological/Environmental metadata standard development.
 Technical parameter categories were structured based on data types, and bio/env parameter categories were based on biome type.
 More specific considerations were taken into account for file type, host, etc.

-## Technical Metadata Standards:
+# Technical Metadata Standards:

+## Tehcnical metadata section 1.
+Data types
 ### The following data types were considered when establishing minimal **technical** metadata standards for M2.1:
 - Genomes
 - Amplicon